astronomer/astro-docs/cloud/stable/03_deploy/03_configure-deployment.md

 ## Configure Your Airflow Deployment Using Environment Variables

 Environment Variables are key-value pairs that allow you to dynamically fine-tune your Airflow Deployment.
-Your Deployment's Environment Variables can be configured in the **Variables** tab in the Astronomer UI.
+Your Deployment's Environment Variables can be configured in the **Variables** tab in the Astronomer UI:
 ![Astro UI Env Vars Config](https://assets2.astronomer.io/main/docs/astronomer-ui/v0.16-Astro-UI-EnvVars.png)

 As scale your use of Airflow, consider adding any of the following Environment Variables to your Deployment: